 We’ve been exploring new ways of working with the local community so you can discover and enjoy all the natural beauty Thamesmead has to offer.

-We’ve been recently holding these online via zoom so we can get as many people involved as we can.
-To find out how you can get involved in the next forum please visit out 'Inside Guide' section.
+We’ve been recently holding these online via zoom, so we can get as many people involved as we can.
+To find out how you can get involved in the next forum, please visit our 'What's On' section.

 Keep in touch